Awarded the CCDC fellowship by the Center for Control, Dynamical Systems, and Computation at UCSB.

 Array Signal Processing

-B. Korany*, C. R. Karanam*, and Y. Mostofi, "Adaptive Near-Field Imaging with Robotic Arrays," in proceedings of the 10th IEEE Sensor Array and Multichannel Signal Processing Workshop, to appear, July 2018. (*equal contribution)
+B. Korany*, C. R. Karanam*, and Y. Mostofi, "Adaptive Near-Field Imaging with Robotic Arrays," in proceedings of the 10th IEEE Sensor Array and Multichannel Signal Processing Workshop, July 2018. (*equal contribution)

 C. R. Karanam*, B. Korany*, and Y. Mostofi, "Magnitude-Based Angle-of-Arrival Estimation, Localization, and Target Tracking," in proceedings of the 17th ACM/IEEE International Conference on Information Processing in Sensor Networks (IPSN), April 2018. [slides] (acceptance rate: 26.5%) (*equal contribution)